Sentencing in England and Wales: Role of the courts

 If a person pleads guilty, or is found guilty of an offence after a trial, the court is required to decide what sentence should be imposed on the offender.
 Magistrates and judges have a wide range of sentences available to them, however they are subject to certain restrictions.
 Magistrates' powers are restricted to a maximum custodial sentence of six months for one offence or 12 months for two triable either-way offences (i.e. those offences that can be heard at either the magistrates' court or the Crown Court).
 The maximum fine the magistrates' court can impose is £5,000.
-The Criminal Justice Act 2003 has provisions to increase these maximum penalties.
+The Secretary of State for Justice has the power to vary the maximum penalties the magistrates' court can impose—this power was utilised between 2 May 2022 and 30 March 2023 to raise the limit on imprisonment for 12 months for a single triable either-way offence.

 Judges in the Crown Court can impose life sentences and there is no upper limit on the fine that may be imposed for particular offences.

 The type and maximum level of sentence for each offence is fixed by Parliament in statutes known as Acts of Parliament.
-For example, the crime of the theft has a fixed maximum of seven years imprisonment.
+For example, the crime of theft has a fixed maximum of seven years imprisonment.
 Some offences have a maximum of life imprisonment: these include manslaughter and rape.
-In such cases the judge has complete discretion when sentencing: the offender may be sent to prison or receive a shorter term, or a non-custodial sentence may passed.
+In such cases, the judge has complete discretion when sentencing: the offender may be sent to prison or receive a shorter term, or a non-custodial sentence may passed.
 The only exception is murder which carries a mandatory life sentence.

-The Criminal Justice Act 2003
+Sentencing Act 2020

 Overview

-The main statute on sentencing is the Criminal Justice Act 2003, which created a framework for sentencing decisions in the courts.
-Although the Act sets out a number of factors that the court must take into account when passing sentence, the weight to be attached to each factor in a case is a matter for the sentencer.
+The main statute on sentencing is the Sentencing Act 2020, which consolidated previous sentencing laws into one single Sentencing Code following a Law Commission report led by David Ormerod.

+The Act sets out a number of factors that the court must take into account when passing sentence, the weight to be attached to each factor in a case is a matter for the sentencer.
 By specifying maximum sentences for particular offences, Parliament indicates its view of the seriousness of the offence.
 The Sentencing Council helps to refine this process by providing guidance, including sentencing guidelines which suggests a sentencing level in each case.
 The sentencer is required to consider the guidelines and, if they decide to impose a different type of sentence, to give their reasons for doing so.

 Aims of sentencing

-Section 142 of the Criminal Justice Act 2003 of the Criminal Justice Act 2003 sets out five purposes of sentencing, to which any court dealing with an offender must have regard:
+Section 57 of the Sentencing Act (previously s147 of the Criminal Justice Act 2003) sets out five purposes of sentencing, to which any court dealing with an offender must have regard: